DaringCuteSeal/AskMe/web/memorize/doc.md

 ## Features
 - Nicely embeddable to other webpages
-- Light... although my code is still messy but it's overall light because it have a lot of visual effects.
+- Light... although my code is still messy but it's overall light because it doesn't have a lot of visual effects.
 - Input and dropdown mode.

 ## Query Strings